-- 42. Projects must be 21 months in duration, with a maximum value of £300,000.
+- 38. Projects must be of 21 months in duration, with a maximum value of £300,000.
 Regular reports, including interim and final reports, will be expected as part of the award.
-Any underspend must be refunded to the Academy. - 43.
-All projects will begin on 9 September 2019. - 44.
-Funding may be used to support: - a. the time of the PI and Co-Applicants - b. postdoctoral (or equivalent) research assistance - c. travel, fieldwork and related expenses - d. networking costs, including travel to London to attend three events organised by the British Academy - e. university costs in hosting and supporting the project, with award-holders expected to base the division of spend on the Full Economic Costing basis at 100% (nonetheless, please note the stress on value for money in the assessment criteria and the ODA nature of this funding when calculating indirect and estates costs). - 45.
-The following items are not currently eligible for funding:
+Any underspend must be refunded to the Academy. - 39.
+All projects will begin on 9 September 2019. - 40.
+Funding may be used to support: - a. the time of the PI and Co-Applicants - b. postdoctoral (or equivalent) research assistance - c. travel, fieldwork, and related expenses - d. networking costs, including travel to London to attend three events organised by the British Academy - e. university costs in hosting and supporting the project with award holders expected to base the division of spend on the Full Economic Costing basis at 100% (nonetheless, please note the stress on value for money in the assessment criteria and the ODA nature of this funding when calculating indirect and estates costs). - 41.
+The following items are not currently eligible for funding: - a. computer hardware including laptops, electronic notebooks, digital cameras, etc. - b. books and other permanent resources - c. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task - d. subventions for direct production costs (printing, binding, distribution, marketing etc.) - e. costs of publication in electronic media - f. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research. - 42.
+The Principal Investigators must be prepared to commit to travelling to London to take part in three events organised by the British Academy in London during the course of the award an induction event, a mid-term event and a final event.
+The induction meeting will provide an opportunity for learning across projects and will take place on 18 September 2019.

-- f. computer hardware including laptops, electronic notebooks, digital cameras, etc. - g. books and other permanent resources - h. the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task - i. subventions for direct production costs (printing, binding, distribution, marketing etc.) - j. costs of publication in electronic media - k. travel and maintenance expenses for purposes such as lecture tours or to write up the results of research. - 46.
-The Principal Investigators must be prepared to commit to travelling to London to take part in at least three events organised by the British Academy during the course of the awards an induction event, a mid-term event and a final event.
-The induction meeting will provide an opportunity for learning across projects and will take place on 6 November 2019. - 47.
-All grants will be paid to the employing institution of the PI, and not to the individual researchers involved.
+43. All grants will be paid to the employing institution of the PI, and not to the individual researchers involved.
 Institutions must be officially recognised by the British Academy prior to a proposal being submitted.